 The Chicago nursing home abuse attorneys at Rosenfeld Injury Lawyers LLC are committed to protecting the legal rights of patients who have been neglected, injured or abused during an admission to a skilled nursing facility.
 We are committed to holding negligent facilities accountable to the fullest extent of the law in Illinois.

 Unfortunately, nursing home abuse is not a term created by attorneys to grab headlines.
 Nursing home abuse is real.
-Most disturbingly, it is an unfortunate fact of life for many of the 100,000+ patients in Illinois who are reliant on the care of nursing homes for their basic living and medical needs.
+Most disturbingly, it is an unfortunate fact of life for many of the 100,000+ patients and residents in Illinois who are reliant on the care of nursing homes for their basic living and medical needs.

 There currently are 723 licensed nursing homes in Illinois.
 A disappointing 41.5% of them are deemed to be below average according to Medicare data.
 The statewide numbers are similar in the Chicagoland area with 77 of the areas 186 nursing homes rated as below average.
-Our nursing home attorneys have reviewed all inspection data from Medicare and the Illinois Department of Public heath and compiled information on each facility.
+Our nursing home attorneys have reviewed all inspection data from Medicare and the Illinois Department of Public Health and compiled information on each facility.
 View our facility look-up here.

 Injuries & Medical Complications Arising in Chicago Nursing Home Negligence Cases

 Rosenfeld Injury Lawyers LLC has experience prosecuting a diverse portfolio of circumstances involving patient injury and untimely death in a skilled nursing facility.
 Among the cases we’ve successfully prosecuted include some of the following scenarios which may be categorized as nursing home abuse or nursing home neglect.